rpm-software-management/dnf5/doc/commands/group.8.rst

 ===========

 The ``group`` command in ``DNF5`` offers several queries for getting information about groups, packages related to them and it is also used for groups installation.
-Note that some things dnf-4 listed as groups are now listed with ``environment list``.
+To query environments use separate ``environment`` command.
+Note: ``dnf-4`` listed both environments and groups with the ``group`` command.

 Optional ``group-spec`` arguments could be passed to filter only groups with given names.